timcardenuto/cuGeo/README.md

 #### TODO ####

-* add argument'--file' which reads a comma delimited file for one measurement per line in the format "<locationx>,<locationy>,<DOA>,<sigma>\n".
-When this input is used, the number of measurements in the file will be the total number of measurements processed by the geo-location algorithm, unless the '--measurements' arg is set which will override the total (up to the file size but not more).

-* get accurate benchmark for total CUDA algorithm to compare to when updating
-* scrub algorithm for unnecessary data transfers between host and device
 * add "pinned" host memory allocations to improve data transfers
-* finish C/C++ implementation
 * fix block/thread user choice
-* improve matrix inversion routine (or use alternate means)
 * loop ILS for a count/error amount

 * add streams to perform mutually exclusive kernel operations simultaneously/asynchronously